vizdata-f21/project-2-data_wranglers/README.md

 hypothesized that would be a very small percentage of the NBA’s top talent.

+Another hypothesis we had was that a lot of the NBA’s top talent comes from the same few organizations over the years (such as the Boston Celtics and LA Lakers).
+We were interested in exploring the number of All-Stars per team over the years to draw conclusions on the distribution of talent in the NBA.

 We also wanted to see which teams have had the most cumulative All-Star selections, so we created an interactive plot to address the second part of this research question.
 This was interesting for our group as we